UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

     """Makes a request using the Chat Completion API.

     Args:
-        messages (list): A list of "message" objects, with prompt api_base_url (str): The URL of our API endpoint. api_model (str): Name of the model to use. api_key (str): An API key.
+        messages (list): A list of "message" objects, with prompt. api_base_url (str): The URL of our API endpoint. api_model (str): Name of the model to use. api_key (str): An API key.